aayushvataliya11/COVID-19_SQL_Analysis/README.md

 ### About Dataset:

-Information on each attribute in the dataset : Markup :  [COVID-19 Dataset](http://www.google.fr/ "Named link title")
+Information on each attribute in the dataset:  [COVID-19 Dataset](https://github.com/aayushvataliya11/COVID-19_SQL_Analysis/blob/main/Corona%20Virus%20Dataset.csv)

 * Province: Geographic subdivision within a country/region.
 * Country/Region: Geographic entity where data is recorded.